Yves Parlier

 Yves Parlier (born 14 November 1960) is a French sailor.
 He is very well known in the offshore sailing world and generally in France, where he was elected France's top sports personality in 2002.

-Nicknamed "The extra-terrestrial" for his amazing exploits and capabilities, Parlier currently holds two offshore 24-hour distance sailing records, set in April and May 2006.
+Nicknamed "The extraterrestrial" for his sailing exploits and accomplishments, Parlier currently holds two offshore 24-hour distance sailing records, set in April and May 2006.

 Career

 Yves Parlier won (or participated in) the following events: